nosas/blog/toonvision/classification/article.md

 I could use additional callbacks, such as the learning rate scheduler, to gradually decrease the learning rate and improve the model's performance
 Even more, adding *momentum* to the SGD optimizer could help the model reach global loss minimums and learn more effectively.
 Alternatively, I could read an article which discusses the points above and use their suggestions to save time, but where's the fun in that?

+Given the loss scores and accuracies plotted above, I've chosen to go with the `Adam` optimizer.

+#### Adam optimizer

+The Adam optimizer is a variant of the stochastic gradient descent (SGD) algorithm.
+Adam combines the advantages of two other SGD variants - "AdaGrad" and "RMSProp" - to create a more effective optimization algorithm.
+Jason Brownlee wrote an [excellent introduction](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) to the Adam algorithm, and I encourage you to read it if you're interested in the more technical details.

 ### Metrics